-We facilitate resource development, public education campaigns, professional development and training, online courses, community-building, knowledge-sharing, advocacy, and use of the arts in order to prevent and respond to gender-based violence in immigrant and refugee communities.
+Our work builds on decades of expertise, as OCASI has been engaged in gender-based violence prevention work since 2002.
+We facilitate resource development, public education campaigns, professional development and training, online courses, community-building, knowledge-sharing, advocacy, and the use of the arts in order to prevent and respond to gender-based violence within and against immigrant and refugee communities.

 - Gender-based violence happens in all communities, but it impacts immigrant and refugee communities in distinct ways.